JesusKrists/JEngine-Reformed/README.md

-# JEngine3D
+# JEngine-Reformed

-This is the JEngine3D project.
+This is the JEngine-Reformed project.

 # Building and installing